What are the Best Tints for Sunglasses? A Quick Guide

 When worn routinely indoors, tinted glasses that are excessively dark bring a considerable risk for you!
 As your eyes need to adjust to the darkened view, making future illumination feel brighter and maybe even hurting - your eyes will grow more light-sensitive as a result.

-Thus, wearing glasses or dark-tinted glasses inside is unrecommended!
+Thus, wearing glasses or dark-tinted glasses inside is not recommended, except for people with vision problems.
 You can also face social repercussions if you wear excessively dark sunglasses indoors.
 Although there is no magic figure, we recommend spending at least 50% visible light for indoor wearing.

 Can You Get Tinted Glasses With Your Prescription?